RC2014Z80/RC2014/ROMs/HexLoadr/README.md

 ```

-The goal of this extension to standard MS Basic is to load an arbitrary program in Intel HEX format into an arbitrary location in the Z80 address space, and allow you to start and use your program from NASCOM Basic.
-Your program can be created in assembler, or in C, provided the code is available in Intel HEX format.

-There are are several stages to this process.
+# Assembly (or compiled C) Program Usage

+1. Select the preferred origin `.ORG` for your arbitrary program, and assemble a HEX file using your preferred assembler, or compile a C program using z88dk.
+For the RC2014 32kB suitable origins commence from `0x8400`, and the default origin for z88dk RC2014 is `0x9000`.

-1. At the Basic interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.
+2. At the Basic interpreter type `HLOAD`, then the command will initiate and look for your program's Intel HEX formatted information on the serial interface.

+3. Using a serial terminal, upload the HEX file for your arbitrary program that you prepared in Step 1, using the Linux `cat` utility or similar.
+If desired the python `slowprint.py` program can also be used for this purpose. `python slowprint.py > /dev/ttyUSB0 < myprogram.hex` or `cat > /dev/ttyUSB0 < myprogram.hex`.
+The RC2014 interface can absorb full rate uploads, so using `slowprint.py` is an unnecessary precaution.

-2. Once the final line of the HEX code is read into memory, `HLOAD` will return to NASCOM Basic with `ok`.
+4. Once the final line of the HEX code is read into memory, `HLOAD` will return to NASCOM Basic with `ok`.

-3. Start the new arbitrary program from Basic by entering the`USR(x)` command.
+5. Start your program by typing `PRINT USR(0)`, or `?
+USR(0)`, or other variant if you have an input parameter to pass to your program.

 The `HLOAD` program can be exited without uploading a valid file by typing `:` followed by `CR CR CR CR CR CR`, or any other character.

 The top of Basic memory can be readjusted by using the `RESET` function, when required. `RESET` is functionally equivalent to a cold start.

-## RST locations

-For convenience, because we can't easily change the ROM code interrupt routines this ROM provides for the RC2014, the ACIA serial Tx and Rx routines are reachable from your assembly program by calling the `RST` instructions from your program.

-* Tx: `RST 08` expects a byte to transmit in the `a` register.
-* Rx: `RST 10` returns a received byte in the `a` register, and will block (loop) until it has a byte to return.
-* Rx Check: `RST 18` will immediately return the number of bytes in the Rx buffer (0 if buffer empty) in the `a` register.
-* Unused: `RST 20`, `RST 28`, `RST 30` are available to the user.
-* INT: `RST 38` is used by the ACIA 68B50 Serial Device through the IM1 `INT` location.
-* NMI: `NMI` is unused and is available to the user.

-All `RST nn` targets can be rewritten in a `JP` table originating at `0x8000` in RAM.
-This allows the use of debugging tools and reorganising the efficient `RST` instructions as needed.
-By default, if not defined, `RST nn` targets return a "?UF Error" code.
-For more information on configuring and using the `RST nn` targets [refer to the example in the Wiki](https://github.com/RC2014Z80/RC2014/wiki/Using-Z88DK#basic-subtype).

 ## USR Jump Address & Parameter Access